Personal tales from over 30 years’ of collecting Transformers toys

 One day in 1990, in the very real city of York, England, I was on a school trip to the Yorvic Centre museum.
 During lunch, I spotted a department store and snuck away from my school mates hoping to maybe find some Micromasters in the toy department and get away from those “authentic” Viking smells the museum was so proud of replicating.

-At the back of the store (I forget its name) on a back wall of the toy department my Transformers dream had come true!
-In the wall of gold packaging before me I recognised the likes of Prowl, Jazz, Ironhide, the Aerialbots, the Stunticons!
+At the back of the store (I forget its name) on a back wall of the toy department my Transformers dream literally came true!
+In the wall of gold packaging before me I recognised the likes of Prowl, Jazz, Ironhide, the Aerialbots, and the Stunticons!
 There was no time to fully process what I was seeing!
 I had to get back to my teachers, to that awful smell.

 I was now, very proudly, a Transformers collector.
 I could now cultivate a well-manicured display of beautiful die-cast robots that were monuments to my beloved comic characters.
 I stopped hiding the fact that I was buying Transformers.
 “They’re not toys,” I’d say.
 “They’re collector’s items.”
 You couldn’t argue with that.